Krirati/Krirati/README.md

 - 👋 Hi, I’m @Krirati
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in DevOps, Android develop
-- 🌱 I’m currently learning Kubernetes, react and golang
+- 🌱 I’m currently learning golang and kotlin
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---